How to Tell If A Pork Chop is Cooked All the Way Through?

 The Importance of Properly Cooked Pork

 Although they’re a tasty and adaptable protein, grilling pork chops requires careful attention.
-If you eat undercooked pork, you may be exposed to pathogenic microorganisms such as E. Coli or salmonella.
-On the other hand, flavor and tenderness might be lost from overcooking pork chops.
+If you eat undercooked pork, you may be exposed to pathogenic microorganisms such as E. Coli or Salmonella.
+On the other hand, flavor and tenderness can be lost when pork chops are overcooked.
 Therefore, striking the correct balance is essential.

 What Internal Temperature Should I Use for Pork Chops?

-Pork chops must be cooked to the proper internal temperature in order to retain their flavor and juiciness and be safe for consumption.
+Pork chops must be cooked to the proper internal temperature to retain their flavor and juiciness and be safe for consumption.
 The USDA offers recommendations for internal temperatures to ensure that the pork is cooked through and devoid of dangerous microorganisms.
+Thus, an accurate instant-read thermometer is needed.

 USDA Recommended Internal Temperature: